TULiberalArts/Liberal-Arts-Research/pages/faculty-resources.md

 ### Institute for Survey Research
 The [Institute for Survey Research](https://www.cla.temple.edu/institute-for-survey-research/) is one of only three academic survey research centers in the U.S. with the historical experience of implementing national computer-assisted in-person surveys.
 We are known for the consistently high quality of our work, our high response rates, and our expertise and success in tracing longitudinal study participants.
 We collaborate with faculty and other researchers around the country and the world on surveys and evaluations across a broad range of fields, topics and populations.

+## Liberal Arts Undergraduate Research Awards (LAURAs)
+The [Liberal Arts Undergraduate Research Awards (LAURA)](https://www.cla.temple.edu/liberal-arts-research/undergraduate-research/liberal-arts-undergraduate-research-awards/) creates more opportunities for undergraduate students to develop research skills by working with faculty mentors on faculty-led research projects while increasing support for faculty research in the College of Liberal Arts.

+## College of Liberal Arts Research Awards (CLARAs)
+The Dean of CLA invites applications from all tenured and tenure-track faculty for CLA Research Awards (CLARA) to support their research.
+Preference will be given to those who have not received internal funding from any source this past academic year.
+These funds are available to support new or ongoing research.

 ## Office of the Vice President for Research (OVPR)
 Temple University’s [Office of the Vice President for Research](https://research.temple.edu) offers specialized services and resources to advance faculty research across the university.
 The Presidential Arts and Humanities Awards through OVPR offer faculty a wonderful funding opportunity within the university.
 The OVPR Grant Academy provides grant writing training that is individualized for nominated CLA faculty.